Table of Contents

 - Lock the cover onto the Instant Pot and use the "manual" function to set the pot to cook for 18 minutes at high pressure.

 - Once the time is up, allow the pressure to release naturally for 15 minutes, then release any remaining pressure by turning the steam valve to the venting position.
-Be sure to keep your hands and face away from the top of the Instant Pot as you do.
+Unlock the cover, remove the ham bone and bay leaf and discard.

 - Stir the soup to blend thoroughly and if necessary, add more water until the thickness of the soup is to your liking.
+Season to taste with salt and pepper and ladle into bowls for serving.

 Notes

-Split Pea Soup Leftovers:
+Split Pea Soup Leftovers